The River Roding Project

 The project also includes refurbishing a flood embankment downstream in Woodford to withstand the estimated impacts of climate change.
 This element of the work is now complete.

-The Environment Agency are constructing a £28 million flood storage area to reduce the risk of flooding to around 1,500 properties, businesses and infrastructure in Woodford and Ilford.
+The Environment Agency are 2 years into a 3 year programme to construct a flood storage area.
+When complete it will reduce the risk of flooding to around 1,500 properties and businesses as well as infrastructure in Woodford and Ilford.

 Get involved